townmath/cisp400-reader/_sources/build-tools/git-using.rst

 at the end of which you’d like to go back to the last version of your program that did work.
 All these problems can be solved by using a **version control system**.

-If you have never used version control software before, I recommend ``git``.
-If you have used it before, feel free to continue using what you are familiar with.
 A brief summary of git is given below.
 For more details, see the tutorials available at http://git-scm.com.